Gdynia: Cityscape

 Gdynia is a relatively modern city.
 Its architecture includes the 13th century St. Michael the Archangel's Church in Oksywie, the oldest building in Gdynia, and the 17th century neo-Gothic manor house located on Folwarczna Street in Orłowo.

 The surrounding hills and the coastline attract many nature lovers.
 A leisure pier and a cliff-like coastline in Kępa Redłowska, as well as the surrounding Nature Reserve, are also popular locations.
 In the harbour, there are two anchored museum ships, the destroyer and the tall ship Dar Pomorza.
-A 1.5 km-long promenade leads from the marina in the city center, to the beach in Redłowo.
+A 1.5 km-long promenade leads from the marina in the city centre, to the beach in Redłowo.

-Most of Gdynia can be seen from Kamienna Góra (54 m asl) or the viewing point near Chwaszczyno.
-There are also two viewing towers, one at Góra Donas, the other at Kolibki.
+Most of Gdynia can be seen from Kamienna Góra (54 m asl) or two viewing towers, one at Góra Donas, the other at Kolibki.

 In 2015 the Emigration Museum opened in the city.
 Other museums include the Gdynia Aquarium, Experyment Science Center, Abraham's house, Żeromski's house, Gdynia Automotive Museum, Naval Museum, and Gdynia City Museum.